SiriDB/siridb-http/README.md

   - Support for JSON, CSV, MsgPack and QPack.

 ## Installation
-SiriDB HTTP is written in Python but uses C libraries for handling data which makes it fast.
+SiriDB HTTP is written in Python but uses C libraries for handling data.

 ### Ubuntu
 For Ubnutu we have a deb package available which can be downloaded [here](https://github.com/transceptor-technology/siridb-http/releases/latest).